 The next generation

 British Airways First Officers Rebecca Panther and Amie Kirkham spoke to over 100 students at our Flying Futures event, over 30% of them girls, about pursuing a career in the flight deck.
-We invited the children to our Head Office in Waterside to learn about what flight training involves and what it means to be a pilot.
+We invited the children to Corporate and Support Functions in Waterside to learn about what flight training involves and what it means to be a pilot.
 Captain Al Bridger, Director of Flight Operations, said: